khushi-kapoor/Snakey/README.md

-# Snakey
+# snakeGame
- This is a version of the classic snake game - with a twist  : adding maze to it.
+A snake game using pure JS